-Accessible Parking
+Disabled Student Parking

-Several areas on campus are designated for accessible parking.
-Vehicles in these areas are

-NOT required to display a current SCC parking permit or daily permit, but must display a state-issued Disabled Person (DP) or Disabled Veteran (DV) parking placard or license plate.
-Temporary SCC parking permits may be granted by contacting Disabled Students Programs and Services (DSPS) or Administrative Services while students await a state-issued placard or license plate.
-Verification of disability will be required and temporary permits can only be used in the parking stalls indicated on permit.
+Several areas on campus are designated for disabled student parking.
+Vehicles in these areas are NOT required to display a current SCC parking permit, or daily permit, but must display one of the following: District-issued disabled permit, State placard, or special State license plate.
+District permits are available in the Disabled Students Programs and Services, E-105.